This Peach Cobbler Pound Cake is loaded with juicy peach flavors combined with buttery pound cake sponge!

 If fresh peaches are not available, you can also use canned peaches.
 Just make sure to drain the juice before using them (otherwise your cake might be too soggy).
 Also, if using canned fruit in syrup, you may need to reduce the amount of sugar used in the cake as these would already be very sweet.

 Flour - All-purpose flour works just fine here.
 You can also use cake flour if AP flour is not available.
+For best results, use a digital kitchen scale to weigh your ingredients.

 Butter - For the cake sponge, use unsalted butter softened to room temperature.
 You will also need some melted butter for the topping.